nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 50
 00:02:36,276 --> 00:02:39,840
-[SPEAKER_01]: A lot of times I gotta work like in the morning
+[SPEAKER_01]: A lot of times I work like in the morning and

 51
 00:02:39,820 --> 00:02:44,080
-[SPEAKER_01]: go home with lunch and take her out.
+[SPEAKER_01]: go home for lunch and take her out.

 52
 00:02:44,100 --> 00:02:45,426